Man lives with a toy in his lungs for 40 years

 Four months after the toy was removed from the patient, his cough had almost disappeared and X-rays showed only a minor residual lung infection and irritation, said the report.

-When a toy goes down a person's breathing tube -- known as tracheobronchial foreign body (TFB) aspiration -- this is often diagnosed after a week or so, but 1% to 5% of children go undiagnosed for for longer periods of time due to various reasons, including normal examinations and chest x-rays and misdiagnosis, according to the case consultants.
+When a toy goes down a person's breathing tube -- known as tracheobronchial foreign body aspiration -- this is often diagnosed after a week or so, but 1% to 5% of children go undiagnosed for for longer periods of time due to various reasons, including normal examinations and chest X-rays and misdiagnosis, according to the case consultants.

 In adults, detection can take much longer, yet only three cases have ever gone undetected for more than 20 years, according to the report.